Smallville season 2: Digital effects

 When Entity FX took over the duties of creating the digital effects for the series, they also took over the challenge of crafting effects that would illustrate Clark's super-powered abilities, including the new "heat vision" that was introduced this season.
 The visual effects for heat vision evolved over the course of the first season, until Gough and Millar agreed on one that reflected their image of what heat vision should look like; they did not want the usual "red beams" or "laser vision".
 The visuals developed from the idea that they wanted Clark to be able to use it in front of people without them being able to see it.
 What emerged was a "heat ripple" from "distorting the frame".
-John Wash explains what the creators were looking for:"[Gough and Millar] wanted to be fairly accurate in terms of what you might see from something that was searingly hot traveling through the air, like a disturbance of the atmosphere.
+John Wash explained what the creators were looking for:"[Gough and Millar] wanted to be fairly accurate in terms of what you might see from something that was searingly hot traveling through the air, like a disturbance of the atmosphere.
 We keyed our research off the little ripples that you see if a light goes past a hotplate and reflects on a wall.
-We used a computer to create a conical version of that effect that could emanate from Clark's eyes, in combination with a little effect."
+We used a computer to create a conical version of that effect that could emanate from Clark's eyes, in combination with a little effect".
 They used "blobs of heat vision" instead of "constant rays" for the first instances of Clark using his ability, in an effort to simulate Clark's attempts to control it.
 A couple of episodes later in "Red", the special effects team would use similar techniques for red kryptonite.
 To illustrate red kryptonite's effect on Clark, and it releasing his inhibitions, the special effects team crafted digital effects in his eyes.
 Brian Harding tweaked the effects they were already using for Clark's heat vision, giving them a "little devilish, hellish red flicker" in Clark's iris.
 To help illustrate Clark's super speed, Mat Beck and his team would slow down and speed up background settings in a single shot.
 For example, in "Ryan", when Clark speeds up to the camera everything else slows to a stop—leaves stop blowing and birds are frozen in mid-flight—then everything begins moving normally as Clark races away from the camera.
 Entity FX also adds a blurring effect to Clark's body, as well as a distortion to the background to help further illustrate the speed at which Clark travels.